IsaacAlves7/IsaacAlves7/README.md

 <img src="https://user-images.githubusercontent.com/61624336/115090011-0fd3b280-9eea-11eb-85ed-cd4ff8874740.png" align="right" height="370"/>

  - ⚛️ I'm 20 years old and in the 3rd period of the bachelor's degree of Computer Science.
- - 🔠 I'm B1-B2 in english and B1 in spanish language.
  - 😄 I really like to learn more and more!
  - 🌱 I’m learning about Reactive programming, PDO, Design Patterns, DDD, MVC, MVP, MVVM, Systems Architecture, API's, UI/UX Design, Microcontrollers, IoT, Voice Recognition, Cloud Computing, DevOps, Cybersecurity, AI, AR, VR and Quantum Computing.
  - 👯 I’m looking to collaborate on new web applications, hybrid apps and multiplataform desktop applications.